 Chimney breasts and fireplaces

 Repair category 1

-Notes Flues should ideally be swept and tested on an annual basis.
-If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.
-Where fireplaces have been removed there is limited provision for ventilation.
+Notes Where fireplaces have been removed there is limited provision for ventilation.
 Unventilated chimney breasts can result in condensation.
 Disused chimneys should be capped and vented.
+A wood burning stove has been installed.
+It is assumed that the installation complies with the Building Standards.